 4. Representation by an attorney

-An attorney will take a fee from the injured worker’s settlement if he or she wins.
+You can always have an attorney represent you.
+An attorney will take a fee from your settlement if you win.

-5. An injured worker must decide how long to pursue his or her claim
+5. You must decide how long to pursue your claim

-There are multiple chances for an injured worker to obtain a favorable decision.
+There are multiple chances for you to obtain a favorable decision.

-It is up to the injured worker to decide how far to pursue his or her claim.
-Understanding of the dispute at issue and relevant legal concepts is important, and may affect the workers’ compensation settlement amount that the injured worker will receive.
+It is up to you to decide how far to pursue your claim.
+Understanding of the dispute at issue and relevant legal concepts is important, and may affect the workers’ compensation settlement amount that you will receive.

 Call us for help…